SBkev/cs140-ex09-guessthenumber_public/README.md

 ### Writing the code for this Project

-For each of the `Human` and `Computer` classes, you'll need to add `.h` and `.cc` files.
+For each of the `HumanPlayer` and `ComputerPlayer` classes, you'll need to add `.h` and `.cc` files.

-In these you will write the strategies for the `Human` and `Computer` classes.
-For the `Human` player the strategy is to ask the user for a number and use that as a guess.
-The strategy for the `Computer` player is to use a binary search based on whether the last guess was too high or too low.
+In these you will write the strategies for the `HumanPlayer` and `ComputerPlayer` classes.
+For the `HumanPlayer` player the strategy is to ask the user for a number and use that as a guess.
+The strategy for the `ComputerPlayer` player is to use a binary search based on whether the last guess was too high or too low.
 The first guess, would then be right in the middle of the range.

-For the `Human` class you will need to right the `guess` method.
-For the `Computer` class you will need to right the `tooLow` and `toHigh` methods and keep track of the last guess.
+For the `HumanPlayer` class you will need to right the `guess` method.
+For the `ComputerPlayer` class you will need to right the `tooLow` and `toHigh` methods and keep track of the last guess.

-The unit tester only includes `player.h`, to include the `Human` and `Computer` declarations those classes must either be defined in there, or included from there.
+The unit tester only includes `player.h`, to include the `HumanPlayer` and `ComputerPlayer` declarations those classes must either be defined in there, or included from there.
 Otherwise, the unit test code **will not compile**.